ecmwf/metview-docs/docs/confluence/tutorials/data_analysis_and_vis/handling_time_in_metview.rst

 The supplied GRIB file *era_t2m_jan_2009_2013.grib* contains 2 metre temperature fields from the ERA Interim data set, interpolated onto a low-resolution 5x5 degree grid.
 The data are from years 2009 to 2013 and only include the month of January.
 The data are also from two times: 00:00 and 12:00.
 Check that all of this is true!

 We will compute a small climatology dataset, which will simply be the mean of all these fields.
-Write a small macro to do this - it should be just 2 lines long: one to read the GRIB file, and one to compute the mean (simply the ``mean()`` function).
+Write a small macro to do this - it should be just 2 lines long: one to read the GRIB file, and one to compute the mean (simply the :func:`mean` function).
 Return or plot the result to confirm that it looks sensible.

 .. note::